mlunadevops/bgp-networking-portfolio/case06-load-balance-in-BGP/README.md

 In summary, this is not a failure of your local link or of BGP on Router A, but rather an issue with how the remote AS manages return traffic for each of the connected point-to-point subnets.

+#### 7.1) Load Balancing Verification via Traceroute
+Once the return path routing issue is resolved in the remote ISP/AS, running multiple `traceroute` commands toward destination `2.2.2.2` will demonstrate load balancing by alternating next-hop exits:

 ### Advertisement Configuration